Arm

 If this body-contouring procedure is done as part of multiple procedures, it might require general anesthesia in a facility with overnight capabilities.

 During an arm lift, excess fat may be removed using liposuction.
 Dr. Sato then makes an incision on the inside aspect of the upper arm.
 The length of the incision is patient-dependent.
 Any loose skin is trimmed away, leaving a slimmer, more contoured arm.
-If non-absorbable sutures are used, they will be removed in 2 weeks in the post-operative clinic.
+If non-absorbable sutures are used, they will be removed in 2 weeks in the post-operative clinic in Houston.

-After the surgery, your incision will be covered with paper tape, and a compression garment will be worn to help reduce swelling.
+After the surgery in Houston, your incision will be covered with paper tape, and a compression garment will be worn to help reduce swelling.
 You will experience some soreness, bruising, and swelling.
 If subcutaneous drains were placed intra-operatively, you will be provided with drain teaching.

 Most people take 1-2 weeks off from work for their recovery.
 Strenuous activity is discouraged for 4-6 weeks.
 Dr. Sato will give you full post-operative care instructions and monitor your progress during follow-up visits.